gillian-florence/mkdocs-material-project/docs/knowledge-base.md

-# Welcome to the SFS-X Demo Help Center
+# Welcome to My Demo Help Center

 This sample **Help Center** was designed and built entirely in **Salesforce**, using the **Experience Cloud** site framework.
 It showcases how Knowledge Articles can be organized and surfaced through Topics, Featured Topics, and intuitive navigation to provide a scalable and user-friendly support solution.